msramos/proj/README.md

   +-- repo
 ```

+First you configure your specs and then `sync` so changes will be made on the
+workspace.

 **Workspace**

-This is where your source code lives, where it will cloned and updated.
+This is the directory where your source code lives, where it will be cloned and
+updated.

+# Dynamic configuration and specs

+By default, `proj` will store all configuration and specs on `$HOME/.proj`, but
+you can change this behavior by creating a `.proj` on any directory you want to.
+When doing this, `proj` will store the configs and specs in this new path.

 # Usage